oThommy/modelling-2b/README.md

 Overleaf: https://www.overleaf.com/project/644902bedd93e9eb3f3369a1

 # Python environement setup
 Please ensure you have Python version 3.10 installed.
-Note that an internet connection is required in order to use pyvis.

 ## Using a normal Python installation
 ### Using cmd